 The Company has filed a Registration Statement with respect to the Shares offered by this Prospectus on Form SB-2 (together with all amendments and exhibits thereto, the "Registration Statement") under the Securities Act with the Securities and Exchange Commission (the "Commission").
 This Prospectus does not contain all of the information set forth in the Registration Statement, certain parts of which are omitted in accordance with the rules and regulations of the Commission.
 For further information, reference is hereby made to the Registration Statement, which may be inspected without charge at the Public Reference Section of the Commission at Room 1024, Judiciary Plaza, 450 Fifth Street, N.W., Washington, D.C.
-20549 at the regional offices of the Commission located at 7 World Trade Center, New York, New York 10048, and at Northwest Atrium Center, 500 West Madison Street, Suite 1400, Chicago, Illinois 60661, copies of all or any portion of the Commission upon payment of the prescribed fees.
+20549 at the regional offices of the Commission located at 7 World Trade Center, New York, New York 10048, and at Northwest Atrium Center, 500 West Madison Street, Suite 1400, Chicago, Illinois 60661, copies of all or any portion of the Registration Statement may be obtained from the Public Reference Section of the Commission upon payment of the prescribed fees.

 The Company is also subject to the informational reporting requirements of the Securities Exchange Act of 1934, as amended, and in accordance therewith files reports, proxy statements and other information with the Commission.
-Such reports, proxy statements and other information can be inspected and copied without charge at the Public Reference Section of the Commission, and at the Commission's regional offices; and copies of such material can be obtained from the Public Reference Section of the Commission prescribed fees.
+Such reports, proxy statements and other information can be inspected and copied without charge at the Public Reference Section of the Commission, and at the Commission's regional offices; and copies of such material can be obtained from the Public Reference Section of the Commission upon payment of prescribed fees.